 What Happens If I Have COVID-19?

-If you’re COVID-positive, you can still give birth safely in a private room and keep your newborn in your room with you.
+If you’re COVID-positive, you can give birth safely in a private room and keep your newborn in your room with you.
 You can also allow your baby to stay in a newborn nursery and be cared for by doctors and nurses.
 Your healthy support person can visit with your baby.
 If you have COVID-19, you’ll have to stay in your room.
 Your doctors, nurses, and other attendants will wear masks and other protective clothing as they care for you.

 What Happens to My Baby If I Have COVID-19?

 "Our hospitals remain safe, and our delivery teams are committed to making moms feel important at every step," Livingston said.
-"Whether it's our obstetrics-dedicated anesthesia team, on-call specialists, or an amazing group of nurses, we are prepared to keep moms and babies safe and healthy."
+"Whether it's our obstetrics-dedicated anesthesia team, on-call specialists, or our amazing group of nurses, we are prepared to keep moms and babies safe and healthy."

 Can My Baby Get COVID-19 from Breastfeeding?